Official name: Hellenic Republic

 Despite its relative small area size, the weather in Greece varies widely between the different areas.
-The northern, more mountainous regions, experience winter cold in its extreme -ice and snow become a permanent feature of the landscape and the temperatures settle on lower numbers.
-The coastal areas and Greek islands experience a milder winter in terms of ice and snow, but high humidity and strong coastal winds during the winter make the cold seem much bitter.
-The summer is very hot and dry what makes Greece one of the favorite vacation spots for sun and sea lovers.
+The northern, more mountainous regions, experience winter cold in its extreme; ice and snow become a permanent feature of the landscape and the temperatures settle on lower numbers.
+The coastal areas and Greek islands experience a milder winter in terms of ice and snow, but high humidity and strong coastal winds during the winter make the cold seem very bitter.
+The summer is very hot and dry, which makes Greece a favorite vacation spots for sun and sea lovers.

 Greek cuisine is a Mediterranean cuisine.
 Being at the crossroads between east and west, Greek cuisine has been infused with the best of both worlds.
 Some of the most eclectic tastes from the west balance against some of the more raw and upbeat tastes from the east on Greek tables.
 Contemporary Greek cookery makes wide use of olive oil, vegetables and herbs, grains and bread, wine, fish, and various meats, including poultry, rabbit and pork.
 Also important are olives, cheese, aubergine, courgette and yoghurt.
 Greek desserts are characterized by the dominant use of nuts and honey.
 Here are some specialties:

 • Moussaka (aubergine casserole with minced lamb, cinnamon, red wine and olive oil).

 • Calamari (deep-fried rings of squid) or htapodia (octopus).

 • Souvlaki (spit-roasted meat, generally pork or chicken).

 • Stifado (a rich beef stew with caramelised onions, cinnamon and cloves).